michalsi/Reading-list/README.md

 ### November
 - [That Will Never Work: The Birth of Netflix and the Amazing Life of an Idea](https://www.goodreads.com/book/show/44428950-that-will-never-work) by Marc Randolph
-- [The Complete Software Developer's Career Guide: How to Learn Programming Languages Quickly, Ace Your Programming Interview, and Land Your Software Developer Dream Job](https://www.goodreads.com/book/show/35674293-the-complete-software-developer-s-career-guide) by John Z. Sonmez